Denniman/Denniman/README.md

 ## 👋 Hi, I'm Dennis

-I'm a software developer based in Lagos, Nigeria.
-I am passionate about giving users an exciting experience on the web.
-I love working with React, TypeScript, Nodejs/Express and MongoDB.
+As a passionate software engineer, I find great joy in working with JavaScript, TypeScript, React, React Native, and NodeJS.
+With a focus on frontend development, I thrive on creating dynamic and responsive user interfaces that captivate and delight users.
+Leveraging the power of these cutting-edge technologies, I am dedicated to building robust and scalable web and mobile applications.
+From crafting elegant React components to developing efficient server-side logic with NodeJS, I embrace the full stack of modern web development.
+Committed to staying at the forefront of industry trends, I continuously expand my knowledge and skills to deliver exceptional digital experiences.
+By combining my technical expertise and creative problem-solving abilities, I aim to make a meaningful impact in the world of software engineering.

 - 🔭 I’m currently working on exciting projects
-- 🌱 I’m currently learning Mobile development
+- 🌱 I’m currently learning mobile development
 - 👯 I’m looking to collaborate on any exciting project
 - 💬 Ask me about JavaScript and React
 - 📫 How to reach me: [Twitter](https://twitter.com/denniman), [Linkedin](https://www.linkedin.com/in/dennis-terna/)